Skip to content

 int rid = rbln_async_run(rt, blob.data, logits.data());

-// Wait inference done
+// Wait for inference completion

 rbln_async_wait(rt, rid, 1000);